Selling merchandise from your channel

 - Comply with YouTube’s merchandise policy and paid product placements and endorsements policy.

 There’s a new way to promote your official merch on your channel more prominently.
-Eligible creators can now connect their Teespring store to their channel in YouTube Studio.
+Eligible creators can now connect their Teespring store to their channel in the new YouTube Studio.
 Teespring is a platform where you can create apparel, phone cases, mugs, and other products with no upfront cost.
-To learn more about this feature, look here.
+To learn more about this feature, including how to turn it on, look here.

 Through the Teespring partnership, you can promote your official merchandise in a shelf that shows under your YouTube video watch window.
-When viewers click on the shelf, it will open your Teespring merch store web page in a new browser tab, pausing the video.
+When viewers click on the shelf, it will open your Teespring merch store web page in a new browser tab.
 This integration provides greater visibility for your official merch right on your channel.
 All orders are fulfilled, payment is processed, and customer support is provided, by Teespring, not YouTube.

-Plus, for a limited time, participating creators may be eligible for a bonus payment that Teespring will pay for each qualifying item of your merch purchased through the merch shelf.
-Note: This merch shelf will roll out to more creators over time, so keep an eye on the YouTube Studio beta to find out if this feature becomes available to your channel.
+This merch shelf will roll out to more creators over time, so keep an eye on your YouTube Studio to find out if this feature becomes available to your channel.

 See it in action